dwhit15/multiplot2d/README.md

 ## Documentation

-The documenation is about 75% complete.
+The documentation is about 75% complete.
 It is written inline the code using Sphinx.

 We hope to have a page on [readthedocs](https://readthedocs.org/) soon.